lukaselflein/generate_distributed_structure/README.md

 ipython kernel install --user --name=new_kernel jupyter notebook showcase_poisson_bolzman_distribution.ipynb
 ```
-And then choose `new_kernel` in the top right dropdown menu as a kernel.
+and then choose `new_kernel` in the top right dropdown menu as a kernel.